Accuratai/pod-ios/README.md

 # Accurat SDK #

-This repository contains the cocoapod for the Accurat SDK
+This repository contains the cocoapod for the Accurat SDK.
+You can find the instruction to integrate the Accurat SDK into your iOS app below.

-## What is this repository for? ##
+## Content ##
 * Requirements
 * Configure project
 * Add SDK to project
 * Integrate SDK into app
-* GDPR
 * Changelog

 ## Requirements